India is the place to be for ECT.

 Can it achieve such an ambitious target?

 There are challenges.
-We’ll touch on those in a moment, meanwhile, the below article from Hellenic Shipping News takes a look at what this growth in India’s steel sector means for the dry bulk shipping market.
+We’ll touch on those in a moment, meanwhile, the below article from ARI Shipping News takes a look at what this growth in India’s steel sector means for the dry bulk shipping market.